Barracuda (Marvel Comics): Other characters named Barracuda

-A character named Barracuda appeared as a member of Joseph Manfredi's Heavy Mettle.
-During the Dark Reign storyline, Norman Osborn recruits Barracuda and the rest of Heavy Mettle to join the Shadow Initiative.
+A character named Barracuda appeared as a member of Heavy Mettle.
+During the Dark Reign storyline, Norman Osborn recruits Barracuda and Heavy Mettle to join the Shadow Initiative.

 Other versions

-The Punisher series Barracuda debuted in is set outside the eponymous character's primary continuity, taking place in a parallel universe known as "Earth-200111."
+The Punisher series Barracuda debuted in is set outside the eponymous character's primary continuity, taking place in a parallel universe known as Earth-200111.

 Eminem/The Punisher

 Barracuda is hired by the Parents Music Resource Center to assassinate Eminem, whom he was childhood friends with.
 He captures both Eminem and the Punisher, but is killed when the former escapes, acquires a chainsaw, and butchers him with it.

 Marvel Noir

 In Punisher Noir, Barracuda is a Prohibition-era enforcer of Bumpy Johnson, specializing in wrecking nightclubs rivaling those of his employer.
 He, Jigsaw, and the Russian are hired to kill Frank Castelione, a grocer who had defied mob boss Dutch Schultz.
 Years later, Barracuda is attacked by Frank's son, the Punisher, while on a date at Coney Island.
 The Punisher subdues Barracuda by blowing up a ferris wheel, ties him to another ride, and tries to threaten him into revealing who helped him and Jigsaw kill Frank.
 Barracuda refuses to divulge any information, and dies laughing when the Punisher activates the ride he is attached to, which rips Barracuda in half.